bangreg/portfolio/QA-SeverityVsPriority.md

 Examples:
 1. System crashes when a user attempts to log in.
 2. Key features (e.g., payment processing or file uploads) are completely non-functional.<br>
-3. Security vulnerabilities (e.g., passwords displayed in plaintext).
+3. Security vulnerabilities (e.g., passwords displayed in plaintext).		<br>
 Impact:
 1. Prevents users from completing primary tasks.
 2. Can result in financial, reputational, or security risks.